dialogicnl/eur-sdg/README.md

 In 2015 the United Nations has introducted the 17 Sustainable Development Goals (SDGs).
 The SDGs cover a wide range of sustainability topics such as reducing poverty (SDG-1) and promoting quality education (SDG-4).

-Dialogic Innovatie & Interactie has developed an open-source text classifier (dubbed the EUR-SDG-mapper) for the Erasmus University Rotterdam that can determine the relevance of a (academic) document for each SDG.
+[Dialogic Innovatie & Interactie](https://dialogic.nl/en) has developed an open-source text classifier (dubbed the EUR-SDG-mapper) for the Erasmus University Rotterdam that can determine the relevance of a (academic) document for each SDG.
 This repository contains scripts related to the EUR-SDG-Mapper.
 This repository combines the effort two projects:

-*  SDG webservice: webservice/API to make predictions with the model
+*  SDG webservice: web service/API to make predictions with the model
 *  SDG large corpus indexing: Scripts to make predictions over long documents.

 The code and models contained in this repository are licenced under a GPLv3 license except when otherwise noted.
 For details see LICENCE.